The 8 Best Backroads In Texas For A Long Scenic Drive

 Have you taken any of these drives?
 What’s your favorite scenic drive in Texas?

-Via with Only in Texas
+Via Katie Lawrence with Only in Texas